Art of Visuals

 Glad to see you found your way to our Basics of Photography series.
 We have taught the basics of photography to photographers around the world through Art of Visuals, so we know just exactly how difficult it can be to learn the basics principles of photography.

 My goal is to make this Basics of Photography series the absolute simplest way to learn the basics of photography in the fastest amount of time possible.
 I hope you’ll love this series because of what you learn here, and I hope you’ll join the Art of Visuals Academy after you get your feet wet with the Basics of Photography.

 BASIC EQUIPMENT YOU’LL NEED

 You can do photography with even the simplest of cameras, but the principles that I’d like to teach are for people who want to learn to use a DSLR camera, a micro four-thirds camera, or at least a camera that allows the photographer to adjust the shutter speed, aperture, and ISO.
+For a full list of gear that we recommend, check out our selections on Adorama.
 Now that you have your camera, let’s jump into learning exposure.